Utah Listed Cactus Species Seed Bank Studies FY2025

 Project Location/Timing Justification (Why Here?
 Why Now?):

+All seed bank study locations have been selected based on several factors: 1) accessibility and proximity to monitoring sites to maximize staff resources and time; 2) protection from livestock trampling or dispersed recreation and low visibility from roads or trails; and 3) occupied or otherwise suitable habitat with appropriate soil and habitat conditions.
+To date, we have established seven seed bank study plots, three for S. wetlandicus (two fenced, one unfenced), one for S. brevispinus (unfenced), two for S. wrightiae (unfenced), and one for Pediocactus winkleri (fenced).
 This project was proposed due to clear gaps in our understanding of seeds and potential seed banks in population models developed to provide quantitative recovery criteria for these species.
 The final recovery plan for S. brevispinus and S. wetlandicus was published in 2023; however, survival and germination rates for seeds will allow us to refine the demographic models for these species are better inform recovery.
 Recovery plans for S. wrightiae, and P. despainii and P. winkleri are in development; whereby the results of this project can potentially be incorporated into quantitative recovery criteria for these species.

 Relation To Management Plan: